Community and Cultural Services awarded four year funding to bring arts to libraries

 Each directorate will have an AD focus on either Peterborough or Cambridgeshire – and these have been announced too

-Claire Bruin was appointed assistant director – adults in Cambridgeshire County Council, Meredith Teasdale assistant director – Commissioning in Cambridgeshire, Sarah Ferguson, assistant director in community and safety but with the thematic lead for housing and Sarah-Jane Smedmor, acting assistant director children’s, for Cambridgeshire
+Claire Bruin was appointed Assistant director – adults in Cambridgeshire County Council, Meredith Teasdale assistant director – Commissioning in Cambridgeshire, Sarah Ferguson, assistant director in community and safety but with the thematic lead for housing and Sarah-Jane Smedmor, acting assistant director Children’s, for Cambridgeshire

 Children’s Centres – public consultation

 The County Council has been working with partners on how best to deliver children centre activities across Cambridgeshire.
 The transformation of children’s centres means that activities will still continue and with a greater opportunity to reach out to families within their local area.
 The team have been engaging a number of parent groups and partners and a public consultation will be launching this month.
-You can view the committee papers here.

 Ofsted finds an improving outlook for SEND in Cambridgeshire